Freedom Rides Museum: Closure and preservation

 The Greyhound station was closed in 1995, and its history is indicated by a historic marker placed there in 1996.
 The station fell into disrepair, and plans to open a museum were delayed repeatedly, leading to accusations of racial prejudice against the Alabama Historical Commission.
 The internationally renowned architectural firm Ralph Appelbaum Associates produced a design plan for the building.
 The site was noted as one of Montgomery's tourist attractions though the building could not be entered.

 In 2008, descriptive panels were added across the front exterior of the building.
 In images and text, the fifteen panels illustrated the events of May 1961, but the interior remained inaccessible.

 In 2009, the services of Cohen Carnaggio Reynolds, architects out of Birmingham, AL, were retained by the Alabama Historical Commission to rehabilitate and refurbish the interior of the bus station into The Freedom Rides Museum.

 In May 2011, commemorating the fiftieth anniversary of the riot at the bus station, a 3,000 sqft museum was opened in the presence of Jim Zwerg.
 The building was also listed on the National Register of Historic Places on May 16, 2011.
+Previous owners had covered the original segregated entrance with bricks and torn down a sign indicating where non-whites were supposed to enter.
+The museum opted not to restore these features, but it did choose to highlight the building's segregated design in its exhibitions.

 In May 2021 the museum unveiled a restored Greyhound bus in honor of the 60th anniversary of the Freedom Riders.
 The 1957 model bus was in service during the Freedom Rides in 1961.

+In early March 2025, the Trump administration's DOGE faction recommended the GSA sell the museum property, part of the National Parks Civil Rights Trail, one of the hundreds of "non-core" properties that DOGE is attempting to remove.
+Area Congresspeople lodged their strong opposition.